ncata/SSF/SSF_Log.md

 * 9am-10:30am: Meeting with Dr. Sherwood.
 Received weekly to do list and revealed/reviewed image alignment code.
 * 10:30am-12pm: cloned coastcam.py and coastcamfuncs and pulled updates to SSF_2021 and dash_doodler repos.
 Reviewed CIRN Understanding Image Geometrics Photogrammetry section.
 * 12:30pm-1:15pm: Completed notes on Photogrammetry.
 * 1:30pm-4pm: WHOI Software Carpentry Python Workshop: Went over using git bash and bash commands.
 Learned a few new tricks and had good review/background on how git works on basic level.
 * 4pm-5pm: Installed Hydrogen package for Atom.
 Wrote questions and sorted them by importance (primary, secondary, tertiary) for Steve Ruberg meeting on Thursday morning.
 Filled out tentative hourly schedule for upcoming week.

+## 06/15/21
+* 9am-11am: Email updates, wrote image translation registration function in a .py file to test __main__ functions, read about the application of __main__ functions.
+* 2pm-3pm: GLERL Muskegon station metadata review.
+Found the "hidden" view \#6 in the past 10 days webpage.
+Located the beach as being a zoomed in view south of the harbor.
+* 3pm-4pm: Downloaded Muskegon GLERL images and made a presentation.
+Updated Muskegon LMFS notes.
+Made a few very fast "maps" from downloaded Google Earth images, did a quick dry run of slides content and review of webcam notes to prep for CoastCam meeting.
+* 4pm-5pm: CoastCam meeting.
+Introductions, what we want to learn from the group over the summer, and GL camera slides.
+Jenna brought up optical wave gauging as a potential use for the cameras.
+Muskegon could be a good test site because it has a ReCON buoy that collects wave data offshore of the cameras at a depth of 72 feet.
+This could be used to test the model.
+* 5pm-6pm: Renewed scouting of ReCON researched infrastructure, looking specifically for what buoys collected wave data.
+Must remember to make a new notes page to record this information.
+Thunder Bay island ReCON station has very interesting views of a rocky beach with a rock "bar" ("shoal?" must brush up on my coastal morphology) likely no deeper than chest depth.
+However, access to this site is difficult due to the necessity of a watercraft for access and distance from Lansing.
+Could be worth discussing with Dr. Sherwood/Steve Ruberg.
+MSU GEO dept.'s Theuerkauf Lab does have a boat on GLs.
+Fall research is in Lake Huron so I could try and reach out and see if the lab has already collected any data that could be useful/has plans to do so this summer.
+* 6pm-7pm: Set up defensive drivers course and got translation function to run, however it is not properly displaying the __main__ output in jupyter notebook so I will make a new notebook tomorrow to see if that will work better.